Solar-Only vs. Solar Plus Storage: Which Is Right for Your Home?

 Cost Differences Can Be Big or Small

 Solar-only systems cost less to start.
+The average cost for a 6kW solar-only system ranges from $15,000 to $18,000 before incentives, or about $10,500 to $12,600 after the 30% federal tax credit.
 You pay for panels, wiring, and a power meter.
 Many homes also get help from the 30% federal tax credit.
 This lowers your total price right away.

 Solar plus storage systems cost more.
-The battery adds a big part to the price.
+The battery makes a significant contribution to the price.
 But in many places, batteries can help you save more money later.
-Some states—like California—also offer rebates just for storage.
+Some states, like California, also offer rebates just for storage.
 For example, California’s SGIP program helps homeowners pay for battery systems, especially in wildfire or low-income areas.

 Also, some places charge high prices at night.
 A battery helps you store power during the day and use it when rates go up.
 In the long run, your bill may go down enough to cover the battery cost.